adplabs/unicorn/README.md

 However, there is a semantic difference from regular projection as you may notice in the above.
 Even though the user asks for only `name`, all other fields in the same column family are returned.
-This is due to the design of BigTable.
+This is due to the design of BigTable and the mapping from document fields to columns.
 For example, if a specified
 field is a nested object, there is no easy way to read only the specified object in BigTable.
 Intra-row scan may help but not all BigTable implementations support it.
-And if there are multiple nested objects in request, we have to send multiple Get requests, which is not efficient.
+And if there are multiple nested objects in request, we have to send multiple `Get` requests, which is not efficient.
 Instead, we return the whole object of a column family if some of its fields are in request.
 This is usually good enough for hot-cold data scenario.
 For instance of a table of events, each event has a header in a column family and event body in another column family.
 In many reads, we only need to access the header (the hot data).
 When only user is interested in the event details, we go to read the event body (the cold data).
 Such a design is simple and efficient.
-Another difference from MongoDB is that we do not support the excluded fields.
+Another difference from MongoDB is that we do not support the `excluded` fields.

 Script
 ------